What is Specific Performance?

 For example, pieces of art or land are unique: Falcke v Gray (1859) 62 Eng Rep 250.
 There is a market if the goods are available elsewhere, even if on worse terms or at a higher price.

-2. The harm to the claimant is intrinsically impossible to calculate in economic terms: Beswick v Beswick AC 58.
+2. The harm to the claimant is intrinsically impossible to calculate in economic terms or their interest in performance is incapable of economic valuation: Beswick v Beswick AC 58.

 Damages are not considered inadequate merely because they are difficult (but not impossible) to calculate or because the seller does not have the funds to pay them: Societe des Industries Metallurgiques SA v The Bronx Engineering Co Ltd 1 Lloyd’s Rep 465.